 Respirator Fit Testing Requirements and Procedures

-When OSHA's revised Respiratory Protection Standard, 29 CFR 1910.134, became effective on April 8, 1998, it provided employers with an all-inclusive reference source for fit testing guidelines.
+When the Occupational Safety and Health Administration’s (OSHA's) revised Respiratory Protection Standard, 29 Code of Federal Regulations (CFR) 1910.134, became effective on April 8, 1998, it provided employers with an all-inclusive reference source for fit testing guidelines.
 Before its revision, the standard made reference to testing a respirator's "face-piece-to-face seal," but provided no additional guidance on how to perform the test.
-The standard now specifies what needs fit testing, the kinds of fit tests allowed, the procedures for conducting them and how frequently fit tests must be performed.
+The revised standard specifies what respirators need fit testing, the kinds of fit tests allowed, the procedures for conducting them and how frequently fit tests must be performed.

 - The mask can be converted into a negative pressure respirator and equipped with filters appropriate to the fit test protocol being followed, or